jallanxjallan/onemanairforce/adaptation/stories/kalimantan_paratroopers.md

 ---
+category: past
+date: 17 October 1947
+status: draft
 title: Kalimantan Paratroopers
-date: 17 October 1947
-status: new

 ---

-On 17 October 1947, Bob and Boedi fly ten paratroopers to be dropped near an insurgent stronghold in the forests of Kalimantan.
+Bob and Boedi fly ten paratroopers to be dropped near an insurgent stronghold in the forests of Kalimantan.
 None have jumped before, or even been in a aircraft, so tension is high.
 There is an uproar as the parachute of one trooper opens and dumps onto the cabin